-The airships reviewed in Part 1 are summarized in the following set of tables, which include many heavy-lift cargo airships.
-In addition, there are several examples of semi-buoyant aircraft, helistats and thermal (hot air) airships.
-Links to the 22 individual articles on these airships are provided at the end of this document.
+The wide variety of airships reviewed in Modern Airships – Part 1 are summarized in the following set of tables.
+Links to the individual articles on these airships are provided at the end of this document.

-The CargoLifter CL160, helistats, Megalifter, Aereon Dynairship and Project Walrus are included because they are of historical interest as early, though unsuccessful, attempts to develop large cargo airships.
-Concepts and technologies developed on these airship projects have promoted the development of other modern airships.
+The Aerofloat HL, CargoLifter CL160, helistats, Megalifter, Aereon Dynairship, Project Walrus and the HULA program are included because they are of historical interest as early, though largely unsuccessful, attempts to develop heavy-lift cargo airships.
+Concepts and technologies developed on these airship projects have contributed to the development of modern airships.

 Among the airships in the above tables, the following have flown:

-As of August 2019, the Zeppelin NT 07 is the only advanced airship that has been certified and is flying regularly in commercial passenger service.
+As of December 2020, the Zeppelin NT 07 is the only advanced airship that has been certified and is flying regularly in commercial passenger service.
 The simpler GEFA-Flug and Skyacht thermal (hot air) airships also are flying regularly.
-The others that have flown have been retired.
+Among the others that have flown, most have been retired and a few were damaged or destroyed.
 The remaining airships in the Part 1 tables are under development or remain as concepts only.

-Among the airships in the above tables, several cargo airships are likely to receive their airworthiness certification in the next several years.
+Among the airships in the above tables, the following cargo airships seem likely to receive their airworthiness certification in the next several years.
 The leading candidates identified in Part 1 are: